unikonkonkon/NextJS_WebPort_2/TECHNICAL_DOCUMENTATION EN.md

 ## 1. Overview

-This is a modern, interactive portfolio website built with **Next.js 15** and **React 19**, showcasing the professional work and skills of Suthep Jantawee (FaradayBanana).
+This is a modern, interactive portfolio website built with **Next.js 15** and **React 19**, showcasing the professional work and skills.
 The application features a space-themed design with advanced animations, responsive layout, and interactive elements.

 ### Key Features:
 - **Single Page Application (SPA)** with smooth scrolling navigation